-DEPARTMENT J-2 BEEF CATTLE Judging Thursday, 11:15 a.m.
+DEPARTMENT J-2 BEEF CATTLE Judging Thursday, 11:00 a.m.

 Base dates for Breeding Classes

+Buse dutes for Breeding clusses

-Junior Calf .
-Born on or after January 1 of exhibit year
+Junior Calf Born on or after January 1 of exhibit year

 (Must be 4 months old at fair time).

-Senior Calf .
-Born between September 1 and December
+Senior Calf Born between September 1 and December

 31 of the year preceding exhibit year.

-Summer Yearling .
-Born during the period of May 1 to August
+Summer Yearling Born during the period of May 1 to August

 31 of year preceding exhibit year.

 Junior Yearling Born during the period of January 1 to

 April 30 of year preceding exhibit year.

-Senior Yearling .
-Born during period of September 1 to
+Senior Yearling Born during period of September 1 to

 December 31 of second year preceding

 exhibit year.

 2 Years Old or Older Born prior to September 1 of second year

 preceding exhibit year.

-- A. A member must be at least grade 7 to be eligible to exhibit a bull. - B. Only animals to be shown may be brought to the fair. - C. Project members may also exhibit in Department J-10, Class E, Pet less Pet/Animal project. - D. Possible Sponsored Award: An overall supreme champion heifer will be chosen from all breed classes combined regardless of the number of animals in each class. - E. Mouthing will be completed at scale, not at 5:00 in barn on entry day.
+A. Only animals to be shown may be brought to the fair.

+- B. Project members may also exhibit in Department J-10, Class E, Pet less Pet/Animal project. - C. Possible Sponsored Award: An overall supreme champion heifer will be chosen from all breed classes combined regardless of the number of animals in each class. - Mouthing will be completed at the professionally hired D. fair veterinarians' discretion. - On the last day of the fair, once your animal has been released all bedding needs to be moved 4 feet away from the back wall.
+If this is not done a \$500.00 fee will be charged to the exhibitor's club/association.